Shoulder training, one of the least covered and over-injury-hyped topics in bodybuilding. For most people shoulder neglect isn’t that big of a deal.

 Guys who say you don’t have to train deltoids because they get plenty of work with bench press do have one idea right, that is if you only do one shoulder day and then the rest of your week consists of regular chest/back/legs split, you will be hitting the front (anterior) deltoid with more frequency, causing it to grow out of proportion compared to the other parts of the muscle.

 The most often neglected part of the shoulders are the rear deltoids.
 Like much of the back, people neglect this muscle group mostly because they can’t see it in the mirror easily or while working it, creating a weak mind-muscle connection and less visual positive reenforcement.

 Don’t be lazy, hit the rear deltoid with a vengeance.
-Not only on your dedicated shoulder day but do at least one rear delt exercise, like face pulls for example, on chest day.
+Not only on your dedicated shoulder day but do at least one rear deltoid exercise, like face pulls for example, on chest day.

-On back day make sure you have some upper back/trap work that recruits rear delts too like rear-delt machine flyes, one arm cable rear delt flyes, or upright rows.
+On back day make sure you have some upper back/trap work that recruits rear deltoids too like rear-deltoid machine flyes, one arm cable rear deltoid flyes, or upright rows.